- QI CPD

 Successful applicants will become Knowledge Awards winners.
 They will have the opportunity to work with RCVS Knowledge to promote and share their experiences.
 This promotion might include presenting at a conference, sharing experiences through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence.

-Knowledge Awards winners will receive a £250 prize and are invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event at which this ceremony is held.
+Knowledge Awards winners will receive a £250 prize and may be invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event at which this ceremony is held.
 If a winning application was made for a practice – rather than an individual – then a representative will be invited to attend the awards ceremony.